omni/tokenbridge-contracts/deploy/README.md

 # Makes sense only when HOME_REWARDABLE=true or FOREIGN_REWARDABLE=true
 VALIDATORS_REWARD_ACCOUNTS=0x 0x 0x

-# Fee to be charged for each transfer on Home network
+# Fee to be taken for every transaction directed from the Home network to the Foreign network
-# Makes sense only when HOME_REWARDABLE=true
+# Makes sense only when FOREIGN_REWARDABLE=true
 # e.g. 0.1% fee
 HOME_TRANSACTIONS_FEE=0.001
-# Fee to be charged for each transfer on Foreign network
+# Fee to be taken for every transaction directed from the Foreign network to the Home network
-# Makes sense only when FOREIGN_REWARDABLE=true
+# Makes sense only when HOME_REWARDABLE=true
 # e.g. 0.1% fee
 FOREIGN_TRANSACTIONS_FEE=0.001